 A few years ago we took a summer trip up to the Rocky Mountains of Colorado where we visited the little town of Silver Plume.
 It was here we got the chance to check out a little bitters and syrup company called Dram Apothecary.
 (Dram is now in Salida, Colorado, and the little bar in Silver Plume is called Bread.)

 Pine Gin and Tonic

 It was at this tasting room that we first got to try a flavor in a cocktail that we totally didn’t expect, pine.
 This Mountain Pine Gin and Tonic uses Dram’s Pine Syrup to bring a piney fresh twist to a classic cocktail.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 Pine, in A Cocktail?

-Pine is one of those flavors that you don’t usually find used in cuisine, but it is a flavor that is gaining popularity in cocktail circles as it provides a unique green flavor that can add a refreshing edge to all kinds of mixed drinks.
-While most people think of the obnoxious fake pine scent of a pine cleaner, but a good pine syrup like the one from Dram Apothecary is more nuanced and subtle like the smell of a walk in the pine forests of the Rocky Mountains.
+Pine is one of those flavors that you don’t usually find used in cuisine, but it is a flavor that is gaining popularity in cocktail circles.
+This is because it provides a unique green flavor that can add a refreshing edge to all kinds of mixed drinks.
+While most people think of the obnoxious fake pine scent of a pine cleaner, a good pine syrup like the one from Dram Apothecary is more nuanced and subtle.
+It is like the smell of a walk in the pine forests of the Rocky Mountains.